 Every web hosting company has a file editor option or similar function to let you view, edit, and update your blog files.
-All you have to do is to login into your cPanel account, (it’s the software that lets you manage your blog files, your login information are sent the first time when you signed up for a web hosting account).
+All you have to do is to login into your cPanel account.
+It’s the software that lets you manage your blog files, and your login details are sent the first time when you signed up for a web hosting account.

 In your cPanel dashboard, you have too many icons and settings, just find the ”Legacy File Manager” icon as the screenshot below:

-The problem that we’ve found with the first one is that you can change permissions, but when saving the file, the change will back to the old settings.
+The problem that we’ve found with the first one is that you can change the file permissions.
+But when saving the file, the change will back to the old settings.
 So, you see the changes, but when you refresh the page it turns back.
 Please note that this issue is special for some server settings that you can’t see.
 So, use the legacy file manager, as above and avoid problems, it is easy and fast.

-When clicking on Legacy File Manager, a pop-up window will be opened, select the “Documents Root” option and you need to check the “Show Hidden Files (dotfiles) box as below:
+When clicking on Legacy File Manager, a pop-up window will be opened, select the “Documents Root” option and you need to check the “Show Hidden Files (dotfiles) box as this example:

 After clicking the “Go” button, you can see all your WordPress and blog files in the next window.